 Here are some quick steps to get started:

 - Start with a 14-day free trial to get a better feel of Sellfy and then you can choose the plan that fits you best.
-There are four Sellfy subscription plans available, including a free one.
+There are three Sellfy subscription plans available.
 The best part?
 No hidden fees or costs.
 Keep in mind that you can also upgrade your account at any time.
 An upgrade will give you access to additional features.

 - Customize your store, upload digital products, and test Sellfy’s features during your free trial.
 You can also upload multiple files and streaming videos.